Enjoy the First Three Chapters of BLOOD & WHISKEY

 “I didn’t invite him,” Nick snapped.
 “Why the hell would I go and do a thing like that?”

 “Well, who did?”

 “Maybe Sal did.
 Hell, he invited O’Banion, for Christ’s sake.
 He seems to have plenty of friends and business associates I don’t approve of.”

-The bitter note in her brother’s voice made Mia narrow her eyes.
+The bitter note in her brother’s voice caught Mia’s attention.
 It was one thing to complain to her about Sal, but Annette had no business knowing these things.
 She was an outsider.

 “Since when he got any business with Kiddo?”

 “I don’t know, Annie.
 He’s been saying for a while he wants to get into the heroin business.
 Lot of money in the powder.
 Maybe that’s got something to do with it.”

 Mia frowned, momentarily distracted.
 She’d told her brother repeatedly not to get involved with drugs.
 She’d seen too many good girls in vaudeville get hooked on heroin, beautiful girls with talent who all ended up the same way—strung-out junkies, shattered shells of their former selves, letting themselves be used by any man with a nickel to flip them when he was through, which they’d promptly give away for more drugs instead of a hot meal.

 She put her hand on the knob, intending to burst in and interrupt their little chat.